tamarin-prover/tamarin-prover/manual/src/005_protocol-specification-rules.md

 	[ In(h(~ltk)) ] --[ ... ]-> [ Out(<pkA, pkB>) ]

-after the macros have been applied
+after the above macros have been applied.

 A macro can call a second macro, if the second one was defined before.
 For example, one can define the following two macros: